 Suzuki Sensei

-She was born in Hokkaido, and worked in Tokyo for several years before she moved to New York.
-In her spare time, she travels around Japan.
-You can find her travel vlogs on her YouTube channel.
+Born in Hokkaido, she worked in Tokyo for several years before she moved to New York.
+In her spare time, she travels all over Japan.
+She studied in the U.S. and Japan and holds a B.A. in Sociology and Education (TJSOL) and an MBA.

 Watanabe Sensei